kjkubik/Election_Analysis/README.md

 ## Overview of Election Audit:

 This audit was created to report election information to the Colorado Board of Elections.
 They requested to know each candidate’s popular vote results.
 These results included:

 - Total number of votes cast
-- County’s name
+- Each countys' name
 - Number of votes from each county
 - Percentage of votes from each county
 - Overall county voter turnout
-- Candidate’s Name
+- Each candidates' name
 - Number of votes each candidate received
 - Percentage of votes each candidate received
 - The winner of the election stats